 - CUDIC writes to the insured depositors advising them of the particulars for the payment.

 - Payments are made as soon as possible.

-- To avoid collapsing registered plans, CUDIC transfers the insured funds to another member institution.
+- For registered plans, CUDIC transfers the insured funds to another member credit union.